GavinLenz/rocky9-cluster/README.md

 - Use `make lint` before sending patches.
 - Sensitive values (`.env`, inventory artifacts) stay out of git; `.gitignore` covers them.

 Questions or feature ideas?
-Document them under `docs/THINKING.md` or raise an issue with reproduction steps and inventory snippets (redacted as needed).
+Capture them in the docs tree or raise an issue with reproduction steps and inventory snippets (redacted as needed).